livioschlaepfer/CIL2021/README.md

 **Reproducing Experiments - Training**

-Update `custom.yaml` based on the configuration details of the desired exeriment.
-The configuration details are available in the Polybox Model Store.
-Then run:
+Locate the configuration `.txt` file of your desired experiment in the Polybox Model Store.
+Update `custom.yaml` based on the provided configuration details and run:
 ```
 python3 runner_training.py --config custom
 ```

 **Reproducing Experiments - Prediction, Submission Mask**

-Update `custom.yaml` based on the configuration details of the desired exeriment.
-The configuration details are available in the Polybox Model Store.
-Then run:
+Locate the configuration `.txt` file of your desired experiment in the Polybox Model Store.
+Update `custom.yaml` based on the provided configuration details and run:
 ```
 python3 runner_test.py --config custom
 python3 mask_to_submission.py --config custom